Overview - updated January 2026

 Plate 1: Path linking Cul de Sac portions of Ormsby Terrace

-There are two more ‘Cul de Sacings’ of Ormsby Terrace like this.
+There are two more ‘Cul de Sacs’ of Ormsby Terrace like this.
 The third one (after about a kilometre from the start) comes out at a substantial park with a toilet block and other amenities, including a filtered water tap – Henson Reserve (Plate 2).

 Plate 2: Henson Park